 Procedure: Two parallel lines are marked 10 meters apart wooden blocks 2×4 inches are kept on one side of the marked line.
-The student stands opposite to the line, where the wooden block is placed.
-On start, the student runs towards wooden blocks and pick one of them.
+The student stands opposite the line, where wooden blocks are placed.
+On the start, the student runs toward wooden blocks and picks one of them.
 Then places the block on the line from where he started.
-The student continues to run and similarly lift other block and place at the starting line.
+The student continues to run and similarly lifts other blocks and is placed at starting line.